-This snap-on ferrite is a serious item - It's a 31-mix ferrite that is ideal for use as a mains filter and/or HF choke for the whole of HF.
-With increased amounts of domestic "QRM" such as switch-mode power-supplies, televisions, cable routers and LED lighting making HF reception in some situations a non-starter - how do you go about taming it?
+If you're in need of a mains filter or ad-hoc RF choke, this snap-on 31-mix ferrite is a serious item - With increased amounts of domestic "QRM" such as switch-mode power-supplies, televisions, cable routers and LED lighting making HF reception in some situations a non-starter - how do you go about taming it?

 Known as the Problem Solver in GM3SEK's In Practice articles (and a live demo in this RSGB "Clean Up Your Shack" video) the snap-on design enables you to wind several turns of cable in a non-invasive manner.
 31-mix is perfect for use across HF and especially on the lower bands - and more than 3x thicker than a typical FT240-31 toroid, it's a bit of an animal.

 As a Mains Filter: The picture above shows how the conductors from a 2.5mm twin&earth cable form 5 turns in total.
 You may wish to experiment with the placement of the filter as it's designed to stop the mains wiring acting as an aerial for any "nasty" electrical devices.
 Can be wound on extension cables or as part of the "twin and earth" wiring detailed above.

 It's also wise to test your house without mains power - Switch-off the main circuit-breaker and run your radio off a battery: How is the noise-floor now?
 If it has dropped, then that's good news - it means that you can switch things back on one at a time to discover what is causing the interference.
 With some time and a little patience, you may get a few S-points back and possibly a much improved HF experience.